 HERITAGE HIGHLIGHTS: 9th century Bishop's seat, 1106 carved medieval bosses

 One unusual feature for England is the rounded apse behind the high altar.
-The view of the east end, with the choir and rounded apse rising up through Norman triforia and arcading to the 15th century ceiling is one of the most stunning sights in any English building.
+The view of the east end, with the choir and rounded apse rising up through the Norman triforium and arcading to the 15th-century ceiling is one of the most stunning sights in any English building.

 The choir stalls date to the 15th century and many are decorated with medieval misericord carvings (a misericord is literally a 'mercy seat' to support clergy standing during long services).
 The carvings represent both secular and religious themes.
 One seat is carved with a decidedly secular misericord of the Norwich City Football Club symbol!

 Standing before the high altar is the tomb of Bishop Herbert de Losinga (d.
 1119), who began the building of the cathedral in 1096.
 The stone slab dates to 1682 and replaces the original 12th-century memorial.
 Nearby is a bas relief carving commemorating the 900th anniversary of the building.

 Established by Bishop Goldwell, who built the spire and the presbytery vaulting.
 One reminder of Norwich's turbulent past is a Civil War musket ball, still stuck in the wall.

 A semi-circular chapel with 12th-century blind-arcading along the wall.
 The arcades and column capitals retain medieval wall paintings, and the stone altar slab is a rare Norman survivor.

 Look for the 14th-century painted panel behind the altar.